kevin-tofu/scikit-topt/README.md

   <img src="assets/ex-multi-load-v-50-progress.jpg" alt="multi-load-condition-progress" width="600">
 </p>

 ## Features
  To contribute to the open-source community and education—which I’ve always benefited from—I decided to start this project.

 The currently supported features are as follows:
 - Coding with Python
+- easy installation with pip/poetry
 - Implement FEA on unstructured mesh using scikit-fem
 - Topology optimization using the density method and its optimization algorithm
   - Optimality Criteria (OC) Method
   - Modified OC Method
   - Lagrange Method
-- Multiple objective functions (forces)
+- able to handle multiple objectives / constraints
 - High-performance computation using sparse matrices with Scipy and PyAMG
-- easy installation with pip/poetry

-## ToDo
-- Make workflow for multi-load cases efficient
-- Set break point from the optimization loop
-- Organize documentation
-- Add LevelSet
+- has a function to monitor the transition of parameters.

 ## Usage
 ### Install Package